tripl-to/proposal/README.md

 # Support

 Who can you help this idea grow?

 - Share it in the social media
 - Share it in your company, university...
 - The idea is free to be copy and developed by anyone... and improved, of course, send a PR!
-- I can work on the idea more but to do it fulltime I need financial support, if we consider this a path you can donate to
+- I can work on the idea more but to do it full time I need financial support, if we consider this a path you can donate to
 - - BTC: bc1qwprgqhg5yvc3pksgkx7ew8dhhpv7lp4jfl7qze
 - - ETH: 0xF1D732322E10020661D1CDC52118B796A846B38C (ERC20)
 - - XMR: 46jmvAETyCehRGBfNh6sgccjQ78cnviC81irNigqk77KUx4vigTRjRFMjVeLU8Bnf418EYYJCHqDK11gCSxbK1KRBcicP7n